Looking to visit some UNESCO World Heritage sites in Europe? In this post, I cover 50+ of the top sites you should visit.

-The Best UNESCO Sites in England
+The Best UNESCO Sites in Europe: England

-8. Tower of London, London
+10. Tower of London, London

 The Tower of London has served as a royal palace, a fortress, a prison, a mint, a military storehouse, a treasury, home to the Crown Jewels, an armory, a public records office, a royal observatory, and a royal zoo.